blueOkiris/one-pkg/README.md

 Internally, one-pkg keeps track of which packages are installed and what format they were installed with.
 If they are only a dependency for a source package, they will be uninstalled.

-There is also `onepkg auto-remove` (or `onepkg -r`) which will tell certain package managers to remove unused packages, specifically:
+There is also `onepkg auto-uninstall` which will tell certain package managers to remove unused packages, specifically:
 - Pacman: `pacman -r $(Qtdq)`
 - Debian: `sudo apt auto-remove`